How to implement Clean Architecture in Go (Golang)

 }

-The database method calls gRPC clients of trainer and users services.
-It’s not the proper place, so we introduce two new interfaces that the service will use.
+The database method calls gRPC clients of the trainer and users services.
+That’s not the proper place, so we introduce two new interfaces for the service to use.

 type userService interface {